dikhan/terraform-provider-openapi/docs/how_to.md

 - `x-terraform-resource-name` name values matching the path of a resource without a `x-terraform-resource-name`, e.g.
   - one resource has a path of `/abc` while another has a `x-terraform-resource-name` value of `abc`
   - one resource has a path of `/v1/abc` while another has a `x-terraform-resource-name` value of `abc_v1`
-- Versioned resources with non-versioned resources having version-like patterns in the paths, e.g. one resource with a path of `/v1/abc` and another with a path of `/abc_v1`
-- `x-terraform-resource-name` name values matching the path of a resource without a `x-terraform-resource-name`, e.g.
-  - one resource has a path of `/abc` while another has a `x-terraform-resource-name` value of `abc`
-  - one resource has a path of `/v1/abc` while another has a `x-terraform-resource-name` value of `abc_v1`

 If the resources with the colliding names also have colliding paths, then one of them will be available and one will not, and which one is available will be selected indeterminately at run time and may change from one invocation to the next.
 Scenarios which will result in this behavior:
 - Two or more resources the same path and the same `x-terraform-resource-name`